-Performance Analysis of the three Heuristics Table 3 reports performance of the incomplete, incremental heuristic, with threshold $\tau = 10$.
-Table 4 compares the nonincremental and complete, incremental heuristics.
+Performance Analysis of the three Heuristics Table 3 reports performance of the incomplete, incremental heuristic, with threshold $\tau=10$.
+Table 4 compares the non-incremental and complete, incremental heuristics.
 The quantities reported at each hour represent the (scaled) fraction r of Equation 19, and the number of S-boxes generated up to that point in each case.
 Based on a 5-hour run of the experiment, the complete, incremental heuristic is observed to relatively vary between a factor of 17 and 85 times faster than the non-incremental heuristic (in terms of size of explored search space).
 The number of S-boxes generated is observed to correspondingly increase by an average factor of over 3,300.
-We tried all values of τ and report in Table 4 only for $\tau = 16$.
+We tried all values of τ and report in Table 4 only for $\tau=16$.

-6 Conclusion
+Conclusion

-A soft global nonlinearity n-ary constraint, is projected onto fewer variables and thereby applied for dynamic domain filtering during search.
+The soft global nonlinearity n-ary constraint, is projected onto fewer variables and thereby applied for dynamic domain filtering during search.
 This heuristic yielded a 17-85-fold relative increase in 6×4 S-box generation efficiency.
+The technique can be used for the design of S-boxes of any size, an important step towards the automatic design of new cryptosystems guaranteed to resist to known attacks.